-- Fire Authority and Audit Committee: The Corporate Risk Assurance Map summary will be reported quarterly to the Audit Committee and at least annually to the Fire Authority to enable Members understand the strategic risks faced by the organisation and to participate in their ownership through analysis and questioning and promoting a positive attitude towards the management of risk. - Corporate Board: to show a clear commitment to the ownership of the risk management framework; agreeing and supporting the risk management strategy; identifying corporate risks and determining the effectiveness of associated control measures; demonstrating a willingness to accept risk in a managed way and within agreed tolerance levels and allocate resources accordingly. - Risk owner: the person, ordinarily a Corporate Board Member, with overall responsibility for monitoring the progress being made in managing a given corporate risk.
+- Fire Authority and Audit Committee: The Corporate Risk Assurance Map Summary will be reported six monthly quarterly to the Audit Committee and at least annually to the Fire Authority (via Audit Committee minutes).
+In order to enable Members to understand the strategic risks faced by the organisation and to participate in their ownership through analysis and questioning and promoting a positive attitude towards the management of risk, timely and relevant reports on a range of risk topics will be presented to Audit Committee. - Corporate Board SET: to show a clear commitment to the ownership of the risk management framework; agreeing and supporting the risk management strategy; identifying corporate risks and determining the effectiveness of associated control measures; demonstrating a willingness to accept risk in a managed way and within agreed tolerance levels and allocate resources accordingly. - Risk owner: the person, ordinarily a member of SET Corporate Board Member, with overall responsibility for monitoring the progress being made in managing a given corporate risk.
 This includes providing an overall confidence opinion as to the effectiveness of the control environment. - Control owner(s): those people responsible for implementing the agreed control measures to manage the risk and informing the risk owner of the effectiveness of those control measures.
-This includes providing an assurance opinion as to the effectiveness of those controls for which they are responsible. - Strategic Advisory Group: As the strategic leads for the delivery of level 2 plans to identify, monitor risks and control measures and where appropriate report on those risks to the Lead Officer for Corporate Risk (SPIRiT).

-- Programme Manager (Programme Support Office): to monitor the risks associated with programmes and projects within their remit and where appropriate to report on those risks to the lead officer for corporate risk (SPIRIT). - Head of Community Safety: to ensure that arrangements are in place to enable for the effective identification and monitoring of partnership risks and associated control measures of all Operations partnerships throughout the organisation in accordance with Standing Order 22/2. - Lead officer for corporate risk (SPIRiT): to assist in the implementation of all aspects of the risk management strategy.
+This includes providing an assurance opinion as to the effectiveness of those controls for which they are responsible. - Strategic Advisory Group QPR: As the strategic leads for the delivery of level 2 plans to identify, monitor risks and control measures (via the position statement) and where appropriate report on those risks to the lead officer for corporate risk (SPIRiT) (Strategic Hub). - Programme Manager (Programme Support Office): monitor the risks associated with programmes and projects within their remit and where appropriate to report on those risks to the lead officer for corporate risk (SPIRiT). - Head of Community Safety: to ensure that arrangements are in place to enable for the effective identification and monitoring of partnership risks and associated control measures of all Operations partnerships throughout the organisation in accordance with Standing Order 22/2. - Lead officer for corporate risk (SPIRiT): (Strategic Hub): to assist in the implementation of all aspects of the risk management strategy.